 Advertisers know that most Americans are wrong about whether advertising affects them.
 That’s why they spent $117 billion in 2009 trying to convince you to buy their product.
 It works.
 So it must be affecting somebody, right?

 Images borrowed from Strasburger’s Children, Adolescents, and the Media.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.